austinsherron/nvim/README.md

       order)
 - [ ] Fix "redo" custom mapping repeatability, i.e.: I can't hit leader (`<space>`) once and hit `r` N times to get N redo operations
+- [ ] Fix "redo" custom mapping wait time
 - [x] Migrate nvimtree `view.mappings` to `on_attach`
 - [x] nvimtree won't toggle hidden files (can't ever see/interact w/ them)
 - [x] Nvim is complaining that the Lua LSP isn't installed (used mason to install)
-- [ ] Something seems to be wrong w/ treesitter plugin setup (opts is nil?)
+- [x] Something seems to be wrong w/ treesitter plugin setup (opts is nil?)
+      (I think this has been addressed; will know when next update is pushed)